bsbierski/Dyn-HTE/README.md

 ```julia
 ]  add https://github.com/bsbierski/Dyn-HTE/tree/package
 ```
-Since DynHTE.jl depends on the unregistered package RobustPade it needs to be added first.
 Due to the size of the precomputed data, this can take a minute.

 ## Documentation